-Analysis: Lay Witness - the Member is not using specialised knowledge derived from the Member's training, study or experience in accounting in the statement/affidavit to assist the Court in understanding the matter nor is the Member assisting the Court in determining what action should be taken.
+Analysis: lay witness - the Member is not providing a Lay Witness Service for the purposes of APES 215, as the witness statement/affidavit does not form part of a Professional Activity.
+The Member is not using specialised knowledge derived from the Member's training, study or experience in accounting in the statement/affidavit to assist the Court in understanding the matter nor is the Member assisting the Court in determining what action should be taken.
 The Member has been chosen to participate in this matter only because of the Member's involvement in the motor vehicle accident and what the Member had witnessed.